×

 Co-parenting after divorce is rarely easy.
 But when your ex-partner is abusive, it can feel impossible.

 Co-parenting with an abuser often becomes an extension of the control, manipulation, and intimidation that existed in the relationship.
-For survivors in this situation, traditional co-parenting is not the answer.
+For survivors in this situation, traditional co-parenting may not be the answer.

 Parallel parenting (a structured approach that minimizes direct contact while allowing both parents to remain involved) is often the safest path forward.
-This method establishes firm boundaries through court-ordered custody agreements, limits communication, and prioritizes survivors and their children’s safety and emotional well-being.
+This method establishes firm boundaries through court-ordered custody agreements, limits communication, and prioritizes the safety and emotional well-being of survivors and their children.

 This blog will explore the realities of co-parenting with an abuser, the risks it presents, and the legal and emotional safeguards that can help.